bikashamdocs/Ansible_Repo_Final/README.md

-# Ansible Playbook: Install Nginx on Ubuntu Local Machine
+# Ansible Playbook: Install Nginx on Ubuntu Local & Remote Machine
-This Ansible playbook installs and configures Nginx on an Ubuntu local machine.
+This Ansible playbook installs and configures Nginx on an Ubuntu local & Remote Machine.

 # Project Structure